Learn two easy ways how to draw a tulip. Draw a simple tulip flower from basic shapes. Redraw it with organic curves into a beautiful realistic tulip.

 Today we will learn how to draw a tulip.
-While the drawing is really easy and completed in few simple steps, the result is quite a realistic flower with a nice shape and intricately overlapping petals.
+Our first tulip drawing is really easy and completed in a few simple steps.
+Despite using some very basic shapes, the result is a nice tulip flower with intricately overlapping petals.

 Let’s finish the flower sketch with two more petals in the middle.
 These are just two upside-down “V” shapes with slightly curved sides.

 How to draw a simple tulip: outline the flower

 Step 1: Draw the simple tulip flower

 Start outlining the two large outer tulip petals.

 Notice we are improving the shape of the flower compared to the sketch line a bit.
 To make the tulip flower more interesting, we are drawing the top slightly curved in for a nice bell-shaped flower.